 Revised Common Lectionary

-The Church of Scotland follows the Revised Common Lectionary, which assigns particular readings to each Sunday in the Christian calendar.
+Many Church of Scotland congregations follow the Revised Common Lectionary (RCL), which assigns particular readings to each Sunday of the year.

 Its use is not mandatory, but it offers opportunities for deepening and refreshing the worship of the Church.
 It enables a whole denomination, or even wide clusters of denominations, to study, pray and praise in unison throughout the year.

 The RCL is a three-year schedule of readings from the Scriptures, based on the seasons of the Church calendar.
 The Gospel provides the focus for each Sunday, and the other passages generally have a thematic link to the Gospel for that day.

 The gospel readings for each year are taken from one of the synoptic gospels, arranged in the following pattern:

 - Year A – Matthew (27 November 2022-2 December 2023)

 - Year B – Mark (3 December 2023-30 November 2024)

 - Year C – Luke (28 November 2021-26 November 2022)